huydu2/k8s-multi-master-kubeadm-centos/2master_2worker_1lb.md

 SELinux set to enforcing mode and firewalld is enabled on all servers.

-1 Install and Configure HAProxy Load Balancer with Keepalived
+1 Install and Configure HAProxy Load Balancer
 -------------------------------------------------------------

 Run these commands on both servers **master-1** and **master-2**.